-These delicious Hermit Cookies are a time honored recipe that date back to the late 1800s.
-They are pumped full of juicy rehydrated raisins that have soaked in rum plus crunchy walnuts and a bit of coffee flavoring and loads of holiday spices.
-They are a great change up from other cookies you may have made.
+These delicious Hermit Cookies are a time-honored recipe that dates back to the late 1800s.
+They are pumped full of juicy, rehydrated raisins that have soaked in rum, plus crunchy walnuts and a bit of coffee flavoring and loads of holiday spices.
+They are a great change-up from other cookies you may have made.

-More traditional cookies are our Snowball Cookies or lovely Date Pinwheel Cookies, both are so good!!
+More traditional cookies are our Snowball Cookies or lovely Date Pinwheel Cookies; both are so good!!
+Or try something different with our Alfajores Recipe that has indulgent dulce de leche.

 Why I Love This Recipe